karldm/asckit/README.md

 * reference manual for more advance usage and modifications

 # Licences
-This work has been done following the free-makers spirit and largely benefit from other works found in various Web sites.
+This work has been done following the free-makers spirit and has widely benefit from other works found in various Web sites.
 The licence choice gives you some rights for using and re-using the material given, both the sofware, the documentation and the hardware drawings.

 ## Software
 The software is licence is the MIT, one of the most permissive (see http://choosealicense.com/licenses/).
 You are allowed to copy it, modifiy it, for personnal or even commercial usage.
 The only condition is to indicate the following copyright notice: